stadium-software/theming-kit/README.md

 # Stadium Theming-Kit
-A set of CSS variables for making adjustments to the look and feel of Stadium applications
+A set of CSS variables that allow for extensively changing the look and feel of Stadium applications without writing any CSS

-## Description
-This kit allows for making extensive adjustments to the look and feel of Stadium applications without the need to write any CSS.

 ## Contents
 The kit consists of a number of separate, but related CSS files.